fogus/himera/README.markdown

   * `defrecord` access is not working
   * Creating namespaces does not work
   * Other problems not yet discovered
+  * ClojureScript's `/` function is not munged properly

 ## Plans